-Karan Kamdar is an embedded software engineer and interdisciplinary roboticist working in the fields of Artificial Intelligence, Child Psychology, Educational Technology and Instructional Design.
-He is a recent graduate of the Electrical Engineering and Computer Science (EECS) - Arts, Computation, Engineering (ACE) program at the University of California, Irvine (UCI) where he completed his Masters Thesis and Project on using Emergent AI and Synergistic Robotic techniques for embellishing the Creativity of the Child under the tutelage of the interdisciplinary artist and roboticist Prof. Simon Penny.
-With an undergraduate degree in Information Technology from the University of Mumbai, India backed by years of programming experience, Karan was granted a fellowship to UCI's Henry Samueli School of Engineering to seek interdisciplinary knowledge that would help him apply his technical skills to his subsequently chosen field of Developmental Psychology.
-At the ACE program which takes a theoretical approach towards realizing workable ideas, Karan incorporated his knowledge of Learning theories, Constructivist Design principles, Synergistic AI, Software Agents, Artificial Neural Networks and Machine Learning as part of his design process and built custom hardware/software for his robotic projects.
+Karan Kamdar is a Software Engineer and Robotics Researcher with specialization in AI, Algorithms, Swarm Robotics and Wireless Sensor & Actuator Networks.
+He is a graduate of the Electrical Engineering and Computer Science (EECS) program with a concentration in Robotics at the University of California, Irvine (UCI) where he completed his Masters Thesis and Project on using Emergent AI and Synergistic Robotic techniques for embellishing the Creativity of the Child under the tutelage of the interdisciplinary artist and roboticist Prof. Simon Penny.
+With an undergraduate degree in Information Technology from the University of Mumbai, India backed by years of programming experience, Karan was granted a fellowship to UCI's Henry Samueli School of Engineering to seek interdisciplinary knowledge that would help him apply his technical skills to work at the intersection of Arts, Science and New Media Technologies.
+At UCI, Karan incorporated his knowledge of Learning theories, Constructivist Design principles, Synergistic AI, Software Agents, Artificial Neural Networks and Machine Learning as part of his design process and built custom hardware/software for his robotic projects.

-Through such a reflexive, hands-on approach of solving design problems and the toughest of problems in robotics such as navigation, hand-to-eye co-ordination, real-time control and machine learning, Karan was able to realize his thesis project called as M-CLE (Embodied Constructivist Learning Environment) in which a child using a modified toy bike creates emergent artwork with a swarm of four robots that embellish its creations in an active learning environment.
-During his 2 years at ACE where he maintained a UC GPA of 3.57, Karan's research has also been supported by grants and sponsorship from external entities.
-One of these entities has been a San Clemente based company that has been sponsoring his on-going research efforts in creating a physical learning environment for children.
-The other entity has been the cross-campus institution called CALIT2 (California Institute for Telecommunications and Information Technology) where Karan's work towards synergistic robotics, embodied technologies and interactive media design was supported by the 'Embodied Interaction' group of the New Media Arts Lab (NMAL) that is engaged in using media and computer technologies to create environments for performance and sites for interaction.
+Through such a reflexive, hands-on approach of solving design problems, Karan was able to realize his thesis project called as M-CLE (Embodied Constructivist Learning Environment) in which a child using a modified toy bike creates emergent artwork with a swarm of four robots that embellish its creations in an active learning environment.
+During his 2 years at UCI where he maintained a UC GPA of 3.57, Karan's research was supported by grants and sponsorship from external entities.
+One of these entities is a San Clemente based company called MegaChess that sponsored his research efforts in creating a physical learning environment called RoboTeamX for children.
+The other entity is the cross-campus institution called CALIT2 (California Institute for Telecommunications and Information Technology) where Karan's work towards synergistic robotics, embodied technologies and interactive media design was supported by the 'Embodied Interaction' group of the New Media Arts Lab (NMAL) that is engaged in using media and computer technologies to create environments for performance and sites for interaction.

-Given the multi-disciplinary education and the hands-on design and practice that he sought at UCI along with independent research / contracts and internships, Karan would now like to dedicate his efforts towards a company whose commercial interests involve either one or more of the following: 1] Building Products and Technologies for facilitating Child Learning 2] Using new forms of Artificial Intelligence and Machine Learning to drive product design in areas of personal, industrial robotics 3] Educational and Entertainment Technologies using Robotics and Interactive Media Design.
-He also aims to realize several other design ideas within his fields of interest.
-One of these ideas that is keeping Karan busy at work is his Anthropomorphic Learning Facilitator (ALF) Robot that would play creative and constructive games with the child such as building blocks.
-Having worked out most of its technical details, this project would be completed in collaboration with Fabien Spindler from the Lagadic Research Group at l'Irisa/INRIA Rennes to implement a custom 5DOF robotic arm manipulator with the group's Visio Servoing Platform called ViSP.
+Given the multi-disciplinary education and the hands-on design and practice that he sought at UCI along with independent research / contracts / internships and job experience, Karan would now like to dedicate his efforts towards a company/research lab whose commercial or research interests involve among others the following: 1] Building Products and Technologies for facilitating Learning 2] Using new forms of Artificial Intelligence and Machine Learning to drive product design in areas of personal, industrial robotics 3] Educational and Entertainment Technologies using Robotics and Interactive Media Design.

 More importantly however, what drives Karan's work are his passion for innovation, a pursuit for creative excellence and a reflexive awareness and understanding of things.
 These enable him to be immersed in a cycle of 'critical technical practice' where certain foundational questions are asked, problems and design goals are formulated and creative strategies are sought to realize new solutions.
-Moreover a sense of higher purpose and conceptualization of things such as the need to design systems that allow for the child's creativity to be nurtured in the midst of largely passive digital media technologies (such as television, online games and movies) or the provision of personal care to the elderly/disabled directs Karan's research goals and interests.
 Karan is extremely passionate about changing lives through 'technology that can make a difference' and is constantly immersed in literature on design, robotics, electronics, software and mechanical constructions.

 Unique Skills and Interests